2026 Report

 Portco AI Owners (hub-and-spoke)

 Name one owner per company (COO/CTO).
 PE sponsors own change management.
 Without it, nothing moves.
+Rebuild portcos get a dedicated product team; features portcos get an AI champion.

 Shared Portfolio AI Layer (platform primitives)